freeCodeCamp/freeCodeCamp/guide/english/html/index.md

 HTML5 is the latest version, or specification, of HTML.
 The World Wide Web Consortium (W3C) is the organization responsible for developing standards for the World Wide Web, including those for HTML.
 As web pages and web applications grow more complex, W3C  updates HTML's standards.

 HTML5 Introduces a host of semantic elements.
-Though we discussed HTML helped to provided meaning to our document, it wasn't until HTML5s' introduction of [semantic elements](#) that its' potential was realized.
+Though we discussed HTML helped to provided meaning to our document, it wasn't until HTML5's introduction of [semantic elements](#) that its potential was realized.

 ## A simple example of HTML Document